rohan-dhanraj/MiceProteinExpression/README.md

 ## Attribute Information:

 1 Mouse ID
-2..78 Values of expression levels of 77 proteins; the names of proteins are followed by â€œ_nâ€ indicating that they were measured in the nuclear fraction.
+2..78 Values of expression levels of 77 proteins; the names of proteins are followed by 'n' indicating that they were measured in the nuclear fraction.
 For example: DYRK1A_n
 79 Genotype: control (c) or trisomy (t)
 80 Treatment type: memantine (m) or saline (s)
-81 Behavior: context-shock (CS) or shock-context (SC) 82 Class: c-CS-s, c-CS-m, c-SC-s, c-SC-m, t-CS-s, t-CS-m, t-SC-s, t-SC-m
+81 Behavior: context-shock (CS) or shock-context (SC)
+82 Class: c-CS-s, c-CS-m, c-SC-s, c-SC-m, t-CS-s, t-CS-m, t-SC-s, t-SC-m

 # Commands to run the model on local machine
 ## Creating a virtual environment for the model